 The Company is pursuing growth opportunities in various segments in which it operates.
 The Company has established a Shopping and Entertainment Mall named "Elpro City Square Mall" in Pune, Maharashtra, India, which is fully operational and active.
 The Company also has a manufacturing unit situated at Pune, Maharashtra, India which produces Electrical equipments includes manufacturing and sale of lightning arresters, varistor, secondary surge arresters, discharge counter, accessories and services in respect thereof.
 Beside these, the Company had sold substantial portion of its investment in PNB MetLife India Insurance Company of ₹ 1,32,309.54 Lakhs during fourth (4th) quarter of Financial Year 2021-22.
-The profit on sale of said investment has been utilized towards pre-payment of all major outstanding borrowings availed by the Company through Banks / Financial Institutions and the remaining surplus is being utilized to invest in Company has also windmill operations based at Karnataka and Maharashtra, India.
+The profit on sale of said investment has been utilized towards pre-payment of all major outstanding borrowings availed by the Company through Banks / Financial Institutions and the remaining surplus is being utilized to invest in Companies which are having good growth prospects and provide reasonable returns to the Company in long run.
+The Company has also windmill operations based at Karnataka and Maharashtra, India.